The First Observations of a Solar Flare

-On September 1st, 1859, (151 years ago today) a 33 year old astronomer called Richard Carrington, working at an observatory in Surrey, England, went about his daily duties of sketching the peculiar dark spots that he had been witnessing transiting the Sun.
+On September 1st, 1859, (161 years ago today) a 33-year-old astronomer called Richard Carrington, working at an observatory in Surrey, England, went about his daily duties of sketching the peculiar dark spots that he had been witnessing transiting the Sun.

 He projected the Sun’s image from the telescope onto a screen (never look directly at the Sun through a telescope!) on which he would trace out the features that he observed.
 At the time no one knew what these peculiar spots were; some believed them to be openings in the bright clouds of the Sun, others thought they were mountain tops occasionally revealed by the Sun’s shifting atmosphere.

-This one in particular was bigger then any that had been seen before; over 10 times the diameter of the Earth.
-Shortly after 11am, as he was tracking the motions of the spot, he witnessed two beads of searing white light appear across the spot.
+This one, in particular, was bigger than any that had been seen before; over 10 times the diameter of the Earth.
+Shortly after 11 am, as he was tracking the motions of the spot, he witnessed two beads of searing white light appear across the spot.
 Assuming that stray light had somehow entered the telescope, he jiggled the instrument to locate its whereabouts.

 To his shock, the kidney-shaped beads of light stayed rooted to the image on the screen.
 This could only mean one thing; that this light was coming from the Sun itself!
 As Carrington himself wrote, he became, “rather flurried by the surprise of being an unprepared witness to the event”.
 He continued, “I hastily ran to call someone to witness the exhibition with me.
 On returning within 60 seconds, I was mortified to find that it was already much changed and enfeebled.”